bdewey/ScrapPaper/Tutorial/Part1.md

 1. (Easy) Showing the file contents as a sheet over the document browser doesn’t make a lot of sense.
 Change the presentation so it is full-screen instead.
 2. (Medium) The UITextView doesn’t work with Dark Mode or Dynamic Type.
 Fix this!
 (Hint: We never set attributes for our text in our `UIDocument` subclass.)
+3. (Medium) In the current implementation, loading file contents winds up triggering a file save.
+Why does this happen, and can you fix it?
-3. (Hard) The line lengths in the text editor are unreasonably long. `UIKit` provides a `readableContentGuide` — use this to set margins for the text.
+4. (Hard) The line lengths in the text editor are unreasonably long. `UIKit` provides a `readableContentGuide` — use this to set margins for the text.